 Noma’s name didn’t only come from its style of cuisine.
 It also came to represent a pared-back Scandinavian style and décor that dispensed with white tablecloths, silver cutlery and overly formal service in lieu of wooden tables and unpretentious staff.
 Redzepi pioneered the practice of having chefs cross the dining room rubicon and serve the guests themselves.
 He believed that if a chef looked a diner in the eye, it would help them to understand the true point of dishes such as the elegant Flower Pie.

 After more than a decade of Noma, Redzepi felt that routine was killing his creativity, so he decided to close the restaurant for good – to “dare again to fail”.
 He shuttered it at the end of 2016 and soon relocated his entire team to Tulum, Mexico, for a pop-up that followed similar ones in Tokyo and Sydney.
 He finally unveiled a new Noma in February 2018 at a different location with its own farm and three completely distinct seasonal menus.
-The new restaurant makes its debut at No.2 in The World’s 50 Best Restaurants 2019 and will undoubtedly continue to win accolades, but it was its predecessor that forever changed the path of gastronomic history.
+The new restaurant once again topped the list of The World's 50 Best Restaurants in 2021, but it was its predecessor that forever changed the path of gastronomic history.

 Watch the video interview with Redzepi: